-During the year ended 31 December 2021, the Group did not enter into any connected or continuing connected transactions that are not exempted under Chapter 20 of the GEM Listing Rules.
+During the Reporting Period, the Group did not enter into any connected or continuing connected transactions that are not exempted under Chapter 20 of the GEM Listing Rules.

 CORPORATE GOVERNANCE

 The Company is committed to maintaining high level of corporate governance standards.
 Details of the corporate governance practices adopted by the Company are set out in the section headed "Corporate Governance Report" in this annual report.